-This Yellowstone National Park Winter Use Plan / Environmental Impact Statement (plan/EIS) analyzes a range of alternatives and actions for the management of winter use at Yellowstone National Park (Yellowstone or the park).
-The plan/EIS assesses the impacts that could result from implementation of any of the seven action alternatives, and assesses the impacts that would occur if the park were to take no action at all ("no-action" alternative).
+This Yellowstone National Park Draft Winter Use Plan / Environmental Impact Statement (plan/EIS) analyzes a range of alternatives and actions for the management of winter use at Yellowstone National Park (Yellowstone or the park).
+The draft plan/EIS assesses the impacts that could result from implementation of any of the six action alternatives, and assesses the impacts that would occur if the park were to take no action at all ("no-action" alternative).

-Upon conclusion of the plan/EIS and decision-making process, the alternative selected for implementation will become the winter use plan, which will specifically address the issue of oversnow vehicle (OSV) use in the interior of the park.
+Upon conclusion of the draft plan/EIS and decision-making process, the alternative selected for implementation will become the winter use plan, which will specifically address the issue of oversnow vehicle (OSV) use in the interior of the park for at least the next 20 years.
 It will also form the basis for a special regulation to manage OSV use in the park should an alternative be selected that allows OSV use to continue.